acbsp/bonafide.guru/en/contents.rst

 a*\ **bona fide**\ *spiritual master without following this principle of disciplic succession.*\ ”

-“Supreme Lord has explained in details in “Bhagavad-gita” how one should live and act in material world and how to get back home to God.
+“Supreme Lord has explained in details in Bhagavad-gītā how one should live and act in material world and how to get back home to God.
 Therefore\ *one should not allow to be baffled by*\ **false teachers**, fools and ignorant people.
 One should accept as one’s guru, mentor God Himself, the Supreme Personality of Godhead.
-However it is difficult to understand the instructions God or “Bhagavad-gita” without guru’s help.
+However it is difficult to understand the instructions God or Bhagavad-gītā without guru’s help.
 **Therefore guru comes as a representative of the**\ *\ *\ **parampara.”**